Did you know that 2019 is the United Nations year of Indigenous Languages?

 And times haven’t changed.

-Star parties are held in our parks every summer, especially in Northern Ontario, where there’s less light pollution.
+Star parties and night sky events are held in our parks every summer, especially in northern Ontario, where there’s less light pollution.

-Continue reading Summer star parties 2016
+Continue reading Summer star parties 2019

 Ontario Parks is pleased to announce a new summer concert series with singer and songwriter Zach Oliver.
 The 19-show tour will kick off on July 19, this year’s Healthy Parks Healthy People Day celebration, and continue until the end of August.

 We invite you to spend time outdoors and take in a great musical performance this summer!

 Continue reading Summer concert tour with Zach Oliver

 It’s back!
 Enjoy FREE day-use at all Ontario Parks on July 19, 2019 for Healthy Parks Healthy People Day!

 Spending time in nature is good for our physical and mental health.
 There are tons of great events occurring across the province to foster appreciation for nature and raise awareness about the benefits of time in nature.

 Write yourself a nature prescription and start your weekend early with FREE day-use entry to your favourite provincial park.

 Check out our four spotlight events, or scroll down to see park events from across the province: